ZaQuarius15/programming-univbasics-4-looping-with-arrays/README.md

 arrays is made much clearer when we can _work_ with all the data they contain.

 So far, we've learned how to add and remove values from arrays, as well as access and change specific values.
-It is time to start putting arrayd to work.
+It is time to start putting arrays to work.
 So far, we've been working on arrays that we can see ahead of time.

 ```ruby